valongueiro/valongueiro/README.md

 ### Hi there 👋

-I'm **Andre Augusto**, a technical writer and software engineer from Brazil 🇧🇷 currently based in Thailand 🇹🇭
+I'm **Andre Valongueiro**, a software engineer from Brazil 🇧🇷 currently based in Thailand 🇹🇭

-My website showcases my [technical writing portfolio](https://www.thedaringwriter.net/portfolio) and helps you [get to know me](https://www.thedaringwriter.net) a little.

 I'd also love to connect with you on [LinkedIn](https://www.linkedin.com/in/valongueiro/).